nikeedev/nikeedev/README.md

 I’m interested in software and game development!

-I’m currently working on various projects, like [scratch-v](https://github.com/nikeedev/scratch-v), which is a code to connect to Turbowarp through websocket, to manage cloud variables inside Scratch projects.
+I’m currently working on various projects, most of them I'm working on are shown in pinned repositories.

 I use V which has a lot like `gg` module to draw graphics, or `net` module which has websocket, http, fetch and a lot more, and many other modules.